 We’ve really taken to Aveeno.
 We use the wash and shampoo on her body and the gentle conditioning shampoo on her hair every 3-4 days.
 She did go through a dry skin moment but it faded after 2-3 weeks.
 I continued our same regimen during this time (we either use coconut oil, Shea butter, or California Super Sensitive Everyday Lotion).

 After washing Bailey’s hair, I apply coconut oil or Shea butter while it’s wet and, of course, let it air dry or place a hat on her head if it’s chilly in the house.
 There was a spell where she had a dry scalp.
 I realized I was neglecting her hair.
 Mamas be busy.
 For her dandruff, I applied coconut oil directly on her scalp then used a fine toothed comb to massage the dandruff away.
 I washed it and once it dried, the dandruff had disappeared and has yet to return!
+You can look at other dandruff tackling methods using this source ref, along with many other pieces of medical advice for all ages.

 I do have hair products from Shea Moisture to give a try but am going to finish up the Aveeno Baby first.
 To help Bailey avoid becoming a product hoarder like her mom, we will use one thing at a time!